 Permanent total disability: A worker that suffers a permanent total disability is one that is not expected to recover from their injury or return to work, even in a reduced capacity.
 This employee will receive .667 percent of their pay for a period of up to 500 weeks, but would have the benefits that were already paid to them deducted from the total due.

 Death benefits: If a worker suffers fatal injuries on the job, their spouse and dependent children and others dependent on the deceased may be eligible for Workers’ Compensation benefits.
 The family of the deceased may be entitled to a one-time funeral expense payment of $12,500, and then receive benefits equal to .667 percent of the deceased’s wages for up to 500 weeks.
 Family members in this situation would benefit from consulting with an experienced Workers’ Compensation lawyer to ensure that their family receives the maximum amount of compensation that they are entitled to under the law.

-South Carolina Workers’ Compensation Lawyers at Chappell, Smith & Arden Help Injured Workers Claim their Maximum Benefits
+South Carolina Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A.
+Help Injured Workers Claim their Maximum Benefits